Skip to main content

 Disclaimer: This article is for general informational purposes only and does not constitute legal, medical, or financial advice.
 MedBillResolve is a self-help document automation tool.
 Consult a licensed professional for advice specific to your situation.

-Generate a complete dispute packet — dispute letter, itemized bill request, insurance appeal, and action plan — in minutes.
+Prepare self-help dispute documents — dispute letter, itemized bill request, insurance appeal template, and action plan — in minutes.
+You review and own every document.